lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 27. Alphabetical Top-Level Order

-Anything grouped near the top of a Lily file should be alphabetized **inside its own logical section**.
-This makes files easier to compare and reduces random ordering differences between developers.
+Declarations grouped near the top of a Lily file should be alphabetized **within their own logical section** whenever dependency order does not require otherwise.
+Consistent ordering makes files faster to scan, easier to compare in reviews, and less affected by personal ordering preferences.

 The rule applies to grouped declarations such as: